arevindh/pihole-speedtest/README.md

 ## Features

-Pull requests and suggestions are welcome!
+Pull requests and suggestions are welcome.
+Are you on an unsupported distro?
+Let us know!

-* Customizable speedtest server
+* Supports Debian-based distros with and without `systemd`
 * Fast and safe un/re/install and update script (Mod the Mod)
-* View output and servers for the above points directly in settings
 * A pretty line or bar chart on the dashboard of any number of days
 * Test ad-hoc and/or on a schedule, with automatic failover
 * View the results and export them as a CSV in the log
 * Flush or restore the database
+* Customizable speedtest server
 * Everything is a button — no CLI required*

 ![Settings](assets/settings.png)